Entrepreneur to the Core.

-In 2013, I left my corporate career from a case of burnout and to re-evaluate my direction.
-Soon after, I enrolled at the University of Washington to earn a Professional Certification in Marketing.
-Midway through the class, I decided I wanted to start a small business in flowers.
+In 2013, I left my corporate career after a case of burnout.
+That following year, I earned a Professional Certification in Marketing at the University of Washington.
+Midway through the course, I decided to start a small business in flowers.

-Working out of my tiny kitchen, I started selling flowers throughout the Greater Seattle area.
+Working out of my tiny kitchen and juggling the responsibilities of motherhood, I started selling flowers throughout the Greater Seattle area.
 Weddings, events, holidays, restaurants, pop-ups, workshops, I did it all.
 Those first couple years were hard, but I managed to stay afloat.
-In time, I learned to focus on just a few product offerings.
-It's here where the losses started turning into profit.
+In time, I developed a real passion for local delivery.
+Minimizing product offerings and repetition in services meant higher profits.
+I had found the sweet spot, but it came at a cost - pure exhaustion!

 -